Our History

 Lynden responds to a 9.2 magnitude earthquake in Alaska with emergency deliveries of supplies and food.

-Lynden starts service to Southeast Alaska, using the ferry service to haul mail from Prince Rupert, British Columbia.
+Lynden starts service from Seattle to Southeast Alaska, using the ferry service to haul mail and general freight from Prince Rupert, British Columbia.

 Lynden Transfer becomes Lynden Transport, Inc. to reflect the company’s expanded activities.

-Alaska Marine Trucking division is established to take advantage of TOTE ship service between the Puget Sound and Alaska.
+Alaska Marine Trucking division is established to provide roll on/roll off TOTE ship service between Seattle and Alaska as an alternative to the Alcan Highway.

 Alaska West Express is established to haul bulk commodities.

-Southeast Alaska Barge Lines is established and renamed Alaska Marine Lines in 1982.
+Southeast Alaska Barge Lines is acquired and renamed Alaska Marine Lines in 1982.

 Lynden companies respond to the Exxon Valdez oil spill in Prince William Sound.

-Lynden restores its first Alaska truck, “No. 27,” for historic runs up the Alaska Highway to celebrate the route’s 50th anniversary.
+Lynden restores its first Alaska truck, “Number 27,” to celebrate the 50th anniversary of the Alcan Highway.

 Lynden Air Cargo is established in Anchorage.

-NANA/Lynden Logistics is established in Anchorage to provide transportation and logistical services for the Red Dog Mine in Kotzebue, Alaska.
-Alaska Hovercraft begins service to Bethel, Alaska.
+NANA/Lynden Logistics is established to provide transportation services for the Red Dog Mine in partnership with NANA Regional Corporation.
+It is renamed DeLong Mountain Logistics in 2020.

 Lynden acquires Northland Services, adding barge service to Western Alaska and Hawaii.

-Lynden celebrates the 60th anniversary of Alcan Highway service.
+Lynden celebrates the 70th anniversary of service to Alaska.